6 QUESTIONS MALAYSIAN WOMEN SHOULD ASK THEIR PHARMACIST ABOUT BIRTH CONTROL

 Common side effects include temporary headaches, spotting, nausea, or breast tenderness.9 If side effects persist, talk to your pharmacist about switching to a different pill that would work better for you.

-6. Could any health problems make oral contraceptives unsafe for me?
+6. Could any health problems make birth control pills unsafe for me?

 With more than 99% effectiveness to prevent pregnancy, the combined pill is safe for almost all women.10 Nevertheless, certain types of medication can make oral contraceptives less effective.